Deportivo Fabril: History

 The origins of Deportivo B can be found in 1914, when is Fabril Sociedad Deportiva is born.
-In 1963, after a merger with Club Deportivo Juvenil, it officially became the reserve team of Deportivo de La Coruña, being thus renamed Fabril Deportivo.
+In 1963, after a merger with Club Deportivo Juvenil, it officially became the reserve team of Deportivo de A Coruña, being thus renamed Fabril Deportivo.

 In 1994 the team was again renamed, this time as Deportivo de La Coruña B. It managed to play four consecutive years in the third division in the mid-90s and another two in the following decade, but competed mostly in the lower leagues.

 The club returned to the Tercera División in 1999.
 In the 2005–06 season, it became the champion of the category, but did not achieve promotion.
 In the 2006–07 season, it was again crowned champion of the division, and this time succeeded in earning promotion to Segunda B after defeating Don Benito in the promotion play-offs.

 On 10 July 2017, after its promotion to Segunda División B by defeating CP Cacereño in the promotion play-offs, Deportivo changed the name of the reserve team to Real Club Deportivo Fabril.